Why Is My Hair Thinning at Age 20?

 Few things can shake your social and emotional confidence like when you begin losing your hair at an early age.
 You worry if you'll develop a see-through hairline like your Aunt Marge or go completely bald like your dad.
 Factors like female (or male) pattern baldness, certain medical conditions, stress or even how you style your hair could be the culprit of hair thinning at 20.

 Although there are plenty of reasons you may lose hair at this early age, there is hope.
-Read on to find out more — plus, what products you should use to combat thinning hair ASAP.
+Read on to find out more — plus, what products you should use to encourage thicker, fuller looking hair.

 What Is Normal Hair Loss?